libavg/libavg/sphinxdoc/app.rst

         .. py:attribute:: VERSION

             A version string.
-This is shown using the -v or --version CLI option.
+This is shown using the :option:`-v` or :option:`--version` command-line option.

         .. py:method:: onArgvParserCreated(parser)

-            Called with a pristine optparse.OptionParser instance where additional (to the default ones) command line options can be defined.
-Once implemented, it's likely that the onArgvParsed() has to be implemented as well.
+            Called with an empty :py:class:`optparse.OptionParser` instance.
+Allows the application to add additional command line options. :py:class:`App` adds it's own parameters as well.
+If this is overridden, :py:meth:`onArgvParsed()` should probably be overridden as well.

         .. py:method:: onArgvParsed(options, args, parser)

-            The arguments options and args are the result of calling: options, args = parser.parse_args()
-            where parser is a configured instance of optparse.OptionParser.
+            This method is called after command-line arguments have been parsed and should be used to retrieve any application-specific options.
+The arguments :py:attr:`options` and :py:attr:`args` are the result of calling :samp:`options, args = parser.parse_args()`, where parser is an instance of :py:class:`optparse.OptionParser` configured by calling
-            In this function it's possible to retrieve the values of the options added to the parser on onArgvParserCreated().
+            :py:meth:`onArgvParserCreated`.

         .. py:method:: onStartup()

-            Called before libavg has been setup, mostly just after App().run() call.
+            Called before libavg has been setup, just after the App().run() call.
-            Setup early services or communication channels here.

         .. py:method:: onInit()